 When attending baseball games at Evans Field, we parked in the garage on Durant and Telegraph and entered the campus from Telegraph.
 Depending on the date and game start time, you can also find parking along Oxford Street and along Frank Schlessinger Way — though be aware that foul balls could potentially make it to the latter’s parking area.

 A convenient parking lot is located in front of Levine-Fricke Field for softball games.
-There’s also parking a 10 minute walk away at the Memorial Stadium garage.
+There’s also parking a 10-minute walk away at the Memorial Stadium garage.

 Concessions and Tickets

 In most cases, you can buy tickets right before the game.
-Families who like to plan can take advantage of will call and mobile tickets to make the check-in process quicker.
-Ticket prices for softball range between $10-$20Â (with special $5 deals on Friday games) with kids under 2 FREE.
-Baseball tickets are $8-$18 (Tuesday games are $2 for anyone!) with kids under 24 months FREE.
+Families who like to plan can take advantage of will-call and mobile tickets to make the check-in process quicker.

 See you at the ballgame!
-2023 Cal Baseball Schedule >>Â 2023 Cal Softball Schedule >>
+2024 Cal Baseball Schedule >>Â 2024 Cal Softball Schedule >>